Zbigniew Michalewicz: Professional career

 In 1982, Michalewicz left Poland and moved to New Zealand with his wife Ewa and son Matthew Michalewicz.
 He took a position with Victoria University of Wellington, leaving behind all of his possessions in Poland with the exception of a few personal items.
 In an interview, he stated that he left Poland for many reasons including the difficult economy at that time and the lack of access to scientific publications to conduct research.
 He emigrated to Charlotte, North Carolina in July 1989, just prior to Hurricane Hugo.
 He began working for University of North Carolina at Charlotte where he received an offer of employment one year prior while he was still at the Victoria University.
 He taught at UNC Charlotte in the Department of Computer Science through 2004.

 In 2004, Michalewicz accepted a position with the University of Adelaide as well as the Polish-Japanese School of Information Technology.
 Michalewicz is currently a professor at the University of Adelaide, the Polish-Japanese School of Information Technology, and the Institute of Computer Science of the Polish Academy of Sciences.

 Michalewicz also consulted on data mining and optimisation projects for companies and governmental agencies in the United States, Australia, and Poland.
 He served as the Chairman of the Technical Committee on Evolutionary Computation and also as the Executive Vice-President of the Institute of Electrical and Electronics Engineers Neural Network Council.
 He was the general chair of the First IEEE Congress on Evolutionary Computation held in Orlando in June 1994.

 NuTech Solutions

 Michalewicz co-founded NuTech Solutions, Inc. in 1999 with his son Matthew.
 NuTech offered technology solutions to predict business changes and helped companies prepare for these changes.
 In September 2003, Matthew left the company after resigning from the board of directors.
-Towards the end of 2004, he moved from Charlotte to Adelaide, Australia.

 In 2005, Michalewicz sold his shares of NuTech back to the company to make way for new investments into the company.
 NuTech was acquired by Netezza Corporation in 2008 and in 2010, IBM Corporation acquired Netezza and became the licensor of the technology licensed by NuTech.